Are you Ready for Divorce?

 How Long Does Spousal Support Last?

-The length of time during which one spouse has to support the other in Illinois cases where the guidelines don’t apply, as well as in other states, can vary.
-In general, alimony may be paid for a fixed period of time, or an indefinite period of time.
+Alimony may be paid for a fixed period of time, or an indefinite period of time.
 It may be permanent, or it may be reviewable after a certain period of time.
+It may also be temporary or permanent.

 If spousal support may be a factor in your divorce, you really need to consult with an experienced divorce attorney near you.
 That attorney can help you determine whether you or your spouse will likely have to pay spousal support.
 The attorney can also advise you on how long any spousal support obligation may last.